sdaza/track-congress-tweets/README.md

 ![](figures/words_d.png)
 ![](figures/words_r.png)

+First time, but this is exactly what I look for, to use machine learni
 ### Next steps

 1. To use different subjectivity lexicons to assess robustness of classification, and adapt them accordingly to capture better the nature of the tweets by Congress member